Overview

 The Bottom Line

 At $120/year, the Marriott Bonvoy American Express Card is one of the best-value hotel cards in Canada.
-The annual Free Night Award alone justifies the fee, and the 2x flat-rate earning means you don't need to relegate it to a sock drawer between hotel stays.
-Add in Silver Elite status, 15 Elite Night Credits, and a massive 110,000-point welcome bonus, and this is a strong addition to any Canadian travel wallet — especially if Marriott is your hotel chain of choice.
+The annual Free Night Award alone can justify the fee, and the 2x flat-rate earning means you don't need to relegate it to a sock drawer between hotel stays.
+Add in Silver Elite status, 15 Elite Night Credits, and the current 70,000-point welcome bonus, and this remains a strong addition to a Canadian travel wallet — especially if Marriott is your hotel chain of choice.